graphql-aspnet/graphql-aspnet.github.io/docs/introduction/made-for-aspnet-developers.md

 ## User Authorization

 The user model is exactly the same.
 In fact, the `ClaimsPrincipal` passed to `this.User` on a Web API controller is the same instance used to validate any `[Authorize]` attributes on your graph controller actions.
-Internally, it uses the same `IAuthorizationService` that gets added when you call `services.AddAuthorization()` during startup.
+Internally, it uses the same `IAuthorizationService` that gets added when you call `.AddAuthorization()` during startup.

 ## Custom Action Results

-Many teams define custom action results beyond `this.Ok()` and `this.BadRequest()` to standardize how they will respond to requests on their Web API controllers to provide consistent messaging, perform some sort of logging or create a common return payload.
+Many teams define custom action results beyond `this.Ok()` and `this.BadRequest()` for their REST queries to standardize how they will respond to requests on their Web API controllers to provide consistent messaging, perform some sort of logging or create a common return payload.
 GraphQL ASP.NET supports this model as well.
 Out of the box you get support for many of the relevant action results around returning data, indicating an error or denying access, but you can implement your own `IGraphActionResult` to standardize how a given result is converted into a response object and used by the runtime.
 This includes control to invalidate the field, inject customized error messages or cancel the field request altogether.

 _Side Note:_ Not all action results make sense in GraphQL.
 For instance, you won't find a way to download a file or indicate a 204 (no content) result.
 A GraphQL field must always return a piece of data (even if its null).
 Since the `IGraphActionResult` object is only a small piece in an entire query of many fields, its scope of abilities is paired to match.